FelixDavidMejia/RepData_PeerAssessment1/PA1_template.md

 The interval with most steps, in average, is the **104th** interval, which corresponds to the interval starting at **835hrs**.
 As can be appreciated in the previous graph, activity starts shortly before 6AM, and cycles through day, reducing to a minimum after 7PM.
 The activity peak occurs early in the day, between 8AM and 9AM.

 ## Imputing missing values
-There are some intervals with missing steps data.
+There are some intervals with missing step data.
 Observing the data, I may say that in some days, data has not been gathered at all.

 ```r
 # Calculating intervals with no data (NA)